Gen Shoji: Toulouse FC

 In November 2018, Shoji continued to be linked a move away from Kashima Antlers, as it was reported that Toulouse interested in signing him.
 It was announced on 29 December 2018 that he signed for Toulouse, signing a three–year contract for a transfer fee of 3 million euros and becoming the first Japanese player to join the club.
 Upon joining the club, Shoji said he will do his best at Toulouse and learn the speak the French language as quickly as possible.

 Shoji made his Toulouse debut, starting the whole game and keeping a clean sheet, in a 1–0 win against Nîmes Olympique on 19 January 2019.
 He kept another clean sheet in a follow–up match against Angers SCO, as they drew 0–0.
 Since joining the club, Shoji became a first team regular for the club, playing in the centre–back position.
 Manager Alain Casanova described Shoji's signings as a "very good pick" after watching his performance but expected him to improve.
 Shoji was able to help to help the club avoid relegation despite bad results.
 At the end of the 2018–19 season, he made twenty appearances in all competitions.

 Ahead of the 2019–20 season, however, Shoji suffered a hamstring injury during a pre–season match in a 1–0 defeat against Norwich City and was sidelined for a month.
-It wasn't until on 6 September 2019 when he made his return from injury, appearing in a friendly match against Athletic Bilbao.
-It wasn't until on 25 September 2019 when Shoji made his first league appearance of the season and started the match, as Toulouse lost 2–0 against Angers SCO.
+On 6 September 2019 he returned from injury, appearing in a friendly match against Athletic Bilbao.
+On 25 September 2019 Shoji made his first league appearance of the season and started the match, as Toulouse lost 2–0 against Angers SCO.
 However, Shoji played 45 minutes, as he sprained his ankle and was substituted.
 This turns out to be his only appearance for the club this season.
 Initially out for three weeks, Shoji was sidelined for months and never played for Toulouse again.
 It was reported in late–January that Toulouse accepted a bid from Gamba Osaka for Shoji.
 Upon leaving the club, it was reported that Shoji wanted to leave the club, having failed to settle in France and later stated it was a difficult decision to leave.